 The firm had recently added commercial architecture and mixed-use architecture to its services and spun landscape architecture off as a separate business line from its core residential architecture practice, but these changes had also not been communicated in any way to clients and prospective clients.

 The firm couldn’t clearly articulate its services or value, so it was consistently overlooked for awards and lost projects to competitor firms—often simply because prospective clients didn’t know the firm existed and referral sources didn’t know about the expanded service offerings.

 In the absence of a clear marketing strategy and templates for supporting materials, decisions about messaging, positioning, and visual style were left to individual architects on a per project basis.
 This made it difficult to build up an external understanding of the new brand or the service offerings and frequently led to internal disputes within the firm about the “right” way to market.

-Within 18 months, the firm had over ten new multi-million dollar commissions from new markets, four prestigious project awards, and over 50 earned media placements.
+Within 18 months of beginning our work, the firm had over ten new multi-million dollar commissions from new markets, four prestigious project awards, and over 50 earned media placements.